 For every stimulus, triggering was endorsed more frequently than launching.
 Michotte (1963) reported triggering impressions for some stimuli.
 For example, with a typical stimulus for launching, if the speed of the red square was perceptibly greater than that of the black square, Michotte reported that the launching effect tended to be replaced by the triggering impression, and that this tendency increased as the speed ratio increased (experiment 40, pp. 109 - 110).
 Natsoulas (1961) reported similar results.
 Michotte (1963) stated that, in triggering, "there is the impression that one movement, which is otherwise clearly automonous, depends on the appearance of a second event which is its antecedent" (p.
 58).
 Hubbard (2013a) described it as follows: "in the triggering effect the launcher is perceived to release or remove inhibition on target motion, and this allows the target to begin moving of its own accord" (p.
 4).
 Hubbard's description implies that it is a perceptual impression, but it is not certain that that is the case.
 The coincidence in time (and, to some extent, space) between the halting of the black square and the onset of motion of the red square may indicate that there must be some connection between them, but this could be more a matter of post-perceptual cognition than a perceptual impression.
 The present results do not permit any conclusions to be drawn on this matter and, as Hubbard's (2013a) review makes clear, there has been little research on it.

-"The black disc brought about the motion of the red disc".

-"The black disc triggered or initiated motion in the red disc, which then moved independently."

-"The red disc moved off when the black disc stopped moving, but it moved independently and its motion was not caused by the black disc."

 Experiment 9: entraining with chasing